JeremiahKaren/35percent.github.io/southwark-town-halls.md

 ![](http://35percent.org/img/peckhamtownhall.png)

+The building is now let as luxury student accommodation where a single room will [set you back](https://www.gold.ac.uk/accommodation/halls/town-hall-camberwell/) circa £200 per week and a studio £300 per week.

 ## From Peckham to London Bridge
 Meanwhile the Council [resolved](http://www.london-se1.co.uk/news/view/6493) to buy the London Bridge office block it had been renting in the interim (from a Guernsey-based developer) for the grand sum of £170m.